Hero Image

 National Accreditation

-Master in Social Work Accreditation: Competency Outcomes 2023-2024
+Master of Social Work Accreditation: Competency Outcomes 2023-2024

-CSWE logoThe Master in Social Work program at Southern Adventist University is fully accredited by the Council on Social Work Education (CSWE) and is designed to meet competency requirements for advanced generalist social work practice.
+CSWE logoThe Master of Social Work program at Southern Adventist University is fully accredited by the Council on Social Work Education (CSWE) and is designed to meet competency requirements for advanced generalist social work practice.

 Latest program outcomes »

-Meet the Faculty
+Faculty

 Laura Racovita, PhD